 Orthopedic socks are a great way to attain or maintain healthy feet and legs.
-Certain types of orthopedic socks, like compression socks and diabetic socks, are specially designed to support and provide compression therapy.
+Certain types of these socks, like compression socks and diabetic socks, are specially designed to support and provide compression therapy.

-Orthopedic socks come in a variety of types, sizes, and lengths from ankle-high athletic socks to high-compression stockings.
+They come in a variety of types, sizes, and lengths from ankle-high athletic socks to high-compression stockings.
 They each have unique benefits to wearing them.

 Compression socks, specifically, are made to provide gentle pressure to ankles and legs.
 They promote better blood flow through the veins on a person’s lower legs and foot regions up to the heart.